Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Experiments

 \subsubsection{Clustering}

-In this section we study the performance of Algorithm \ref{algorithm_rng_clustering}, both in its weighted and in its unweighted version, and compare it to an embedding approach in which we apply spectral clustering to a symmetric $k$-NN graph constructed on an ordinal embedding of a data set.
-The edges of this $k$-NN graph are weighted by Gaussian weights $\exp(-\|u_i-u_j\|^2/\sigma^2)$ where $u_i$ and $u_j$ are connected points of the embedding, which is rescaled to have diameter 2.
-We use the normalized version of spectral clustering as stated in \citet{ulrike_spectral_tutorial} and invented by \citet{ShiMal00}.
-For assessing the quality of a clustering we measure its purity.
-Purity (see, e.g., \citealp{manning_intro_inf_ret}) is a widely used external criterion for assessing clustering quality, meaning that it is a measure of accordance between an inferred clustering and a known ground truth partitioning of a data set $\dataset$.
-If $\dataset$ consists of $L$ different classes $C_1,\ldots,C_L$ that we would like to recover and the clustering $\mathcal{C}$ comprises $K$ different clusters $U_1,\ldots,U_K$, then the purity of $\mathcal{C}$ is given by
+We compared Algorithm \ref{algorithm_rng_clustering}, both in its weighted and in its unweighted version, to an embedding approach in which we applied spectral clustering to a symmetric $k$-NN graph on an ordinal embedding of a data set $\dataset$.
+We put Gaussian weights $\exp(-\|u_i-u_j\|^2/\sigma^2)$, where $u_i$ and $u_j$ are connected points of the embedding and $\sigma>0$ is a scaling parameter, on the edges of this $k$-NN graph.
+Again, we rescaled an ordinal embedding to have diameter~2.
+Both in Algorithm \ref{algorithm_rng_clustering} and in the ordinal embedding approach we used the normalized version of spectral clustering as stated in \citet{ulrike_spectral_tutorial} and invented by \citet{ShiMal00}.
+For assessing the quality of a clustering we measure its purity with respect to a ground truth partitioning of the data set $\dataset$ \citep[e.g.,][Chapter~16]{manning_intro_inf_ret}: if $\dataset$ consists of $L$ different classes~$C_1,\ldots,C_L$ that we would like to recover and the clustering $\mathcal{C}$ comprises $K$ different clusters $U_1,\ldots,U_K$, then the purity of $\mathcal{C}$ is given by